online submission instructions

 You should prepare figures and chemical structure diagrams in HPGL, PostScript, encapsulated PostScript or TIFF format.
 The resolution of bitmap graphics should be a minimum of 600 d.p.i. at 8.8 cm width.

-A separate structure factor or Rietveld data file in CIF format should be submitted for each structure reported.
-Additional supporting information may also be submitted; for a full list of allowed file types, click here.
+Additional supporting information may be submitted; for a full list of allowed file types, click here.
 Chemical connectivity (CDX, CML, MOL, SDF, SMI) files are particularly welcome (see below for more information).
 Details of which items will be published as supporting information are given above.

 Should I submit chemical connectivity files?